AMD Instinct MI350 Series and Beyond: Accelerating the Future of AI and HPC

 - AMD launched the AMD Instinct™ MI350 Series, delivering up to 4x generation-on-generation AI compute improvement and up to 35x leap in inferencing performance.

-- AMD launched ROCm 7.0 with over 4x inference and 3x training performance improvement over ROCm 6.0
+- AMD launched ROCm 7.0 with the preview version of the software offering up to 4x inference1 and up to 3x training performance improvement2 over ROCm 6.0

-- The company also previewed its next-gen “Helios” AI rack infrastructure, integrating MI400 GPUs, EPYC “Venice” CPUs, and Pensando “Vulcano” NICs for unprecedented AI compute density and scalability
+- The company also previewed its next-gen “Helios” AI reference design rack integrating AMD Instinct MI400 GPUs, EPYC “Venice” CPUs, and Pensando “Vulcano” NICs for unprecedented AI compute density and scalability.

 The world of AI isn’t slowing down—and neither are we.
 At AMD, we’re not just keeping pace, we’re setting the bar.
 Our customers are demanding real, deployable solutions that scale, and that’s exactly what we’re delivering with the AMD Instinct MI350 Series.
 With cutting-edge performance, massive memory bandwidth, and flexible, open infrastructure, we’re empowering innovators across industries to go faster, scale smarter, and build what’s next.